Code-Institute-Submissions/TimeaKovacs86-Getawaydestination/README.md

 ## Features

+On this page we can search for any getaway destinations we would like to visit.
-With this page you can find  restaurants, bars, coffes shops, museums and other tourist attractions around that area that you give in the search field.
+With this page you can find  restaurants, bars, coffee shops, museums and other tourist attractions around that area that we type in the search field.
-If you finished you search, you can reset the process with clicking on the reset button.
+If we finished our search, we can reset the process with clicking on the reset button.
+When we have a list of results, we got a scroll to top button.

 ### Existing Features